 The Turoe Stone

-Decorated ritual stone
+Decorated cult stone

 Google Map